How To Care For Your Foliage Plants

 Foliage plants from a plant nursery in Newcastle can help add some greenery to your indoor space and can also help to clean up the air.
-You need to select the most appropriate plant to grow, based on the conditions that exist in your home and learning ways through which, individuals can take proper care for that plant.
+You need to select the most appropriate plant to grow, based on the conditions that exist in your home and learning the nutrient, watering and light requirements for each plant.

-You need to be aware of the conditions inside your home and ensure that they can assist in growing the foliage plants like Agapanthus, Bromediads, Dracaena Draco, Ponytail, Clivea, Buxus and many more.
+You need to be aware of the conditions inside your home and ensure that they can assist in growing the foliage plants like Agapanthus, Bromediads, Dracaena Draco, Ponytail, Clivea and many more.

 Humidity and Water

 Adverse watering techniques can cause a lot of harm to foliage plants or even kill them.
-One must avoid overwatering them as too much water can result in the roots to rot.
-Excess water on the plants can either cause them to turn yellow or brown.
+One must avoid over-watering them, as too much water can result in root rot.
+The leaves may turn yellow or brown.
 Even the humidity level inside your home can affect the growth and maintenance of foliage plants.

 You can do the following:

-• Watering frequency would depend on the size of the plant, size and type of pot, temperature, the extent of humidity and growth rate.
+• Watering frequency would depend on the size of the plant, size and type of pot, temperature, the extent of humidity and the time of year.

 Requirements for Light

-Light is a critical requirement not only for maintaining health and but also for properly proper survival of these plants.
+Light is a critical requirement of caring for foliage plants, not only for maintaining health but also to maintain proper survival of these plants.
 Ideal light conditions for foliage plants include:

 • Sufficient light would allow plants to undertake the process of photosynthesis that allows a plant to convert oxygen, light and water into energy.